-2.2.3 The Company level results
+2.3.3 The company level results

-Whereas the portfolio-level metric (weighted) serves the purpose of drawing up a picture of the portfolio's profile, but it does not reveal which client is aligned and which is not.
+The portfolio-level metric (weighted) serves the purpose of drawing up a picture of the portfolio's profile, it does not reveal which client is aligned and which is not.
 The unweighted approach can be used to give the absolute production volume metrics at company level.
-These information can inform decision making and help compare clients.
-In PACTA the company results are calculated using the unweighted approach.
+This information can inform decision making and help compare clients as well as understand their importance in the sector.
+In PACTA, the company results are calculated using the unweighted approach.

-2.2.4 The corporate economy (market) benchmark
+2.3.4 The corporate economy (market) benchmark

-The corporate economy benchmark is the sum of the total (unwieghted) production per technology of all companys present in the data set being used for the analysis.
+The corporate economy benchmark is the sum of the total (unwieghted) production per technology of all companies present in the data set being used for the analysis.

-2.3 Scenario allocation
+2.4 Scenario allocation

-2.3.1 Appling the Market-share approach to climate scenarios
+2.4.1 Applying the Market-share approach to climate scenarios

-This section covers how the scenario benchmarks, (targets) are set.
+This section covers how the scenario benchmarks (targets) are set.
 The same mathematical formalization is applied to both the production volume trajectory and the technology mix metrics.
 This follows a trajectory approach to alignment as described in section 1.12.

-2.3.2 Economic rationale
+2.4.2 Economic rationale